Self-Directed Case Study · Windows Endpoint & Server Administration

 Add Roles and Features Wizard — Before You Begin

-Selecting CLCT4003-1DC as the destination server
+Selecting the lab domain controller as the destination server

-Selecting CLCT4003-1DC as the destination server
+Selecting the lab domain controller as the destination server

 AD DS role selected for installation